syncfusion-content/js-api-docs/api/js/ejKanban.md

 ### KanbanEdit.cancelEdit()
 {:#methods:kanbanedit-canceledit}

-Send a cancel request of add/edit card in Kanban when allowEditing is set as true.
+Send a cancel request of add/edit card in Kanban when allowEditing/allowAdding is set as true.

 #### Example